nikb-de/bakanchevn.github.io/nulls_handling.md

        )
 ```

-One day new status appeared in the system - "Gold VIP".
-So business updated the Excel file.
-Unfortunately, there was an empty line in the middle of the file.
-So the table looked like this:
+One day new status appeared in the system - "Gold VIP" and the business user updated the Excel file.
+Unfortunately, there was an empty line in the middle of the file and after the integration part the table values were:

 | category_name |